pixbi/bootloader/README.md

 * Collect all dependency declarations from a special attribute in each object named `dependsOn`, which is an array of absolute references to other modules in dot notation
+* Call all `init` functions
-* Call all `init` functions in the order of the declared dependencies
+* Remove all `init` functions from the structure to prevent repeated calls

-The bootloader expects all `init` functions are synchronous.
+The bootloader expects all `init` functions are synchronous and do not accept any parameters.

+The bootloader itself is written in object-literal module style but exposes the `bootload(1)` function on window.

 ## Setup